val8elster/WovenVersesBackend/README.md

-# Verse Verwebt Backend: Woven Verses
+# Woven Verses Backend

 ## 1. Summary

 The backend is responsible for data storage (MySQL database), user authentication and the leaderboard.
 It communicates via REST with the frontend.
 It is currently accessible through [elster.dev](https://elster.dev:8787), but can also be hosted locally.\
 The [database](https://h2881275.stratoserver.net:8443/phpmyadmin) (username: mobcomp, password: 501ovWb&8) stores a user's user-id (primary key), username and mail (unique), their password, the time for each chapter, whether the user completed the intro and their placement in the ranking.\
-For a more detailed documentation, including mappings, more information about the database and the process of public hosting, visit the GitHub repository’s [README](https://github.com/val8elster/VerseVerwebtBackend/blob/main/README.md).
+For a more detailed documentation, including mappings, more information about the database and the process of public hosting, visit the GitHub repository’s [README](https://github.com/val8elster/WovenVersesBackend/blob/main/README.md).

 ## 2. SQL